What’s the cost of buying a home?

 There are many things to think about when selecting a Mortgage Adviser – such as whether to go through a broker or direct to the lender.
 Although their rates will be different, it is more important to look at which will support your personal circumstances the best.
 Regardless of whether you go through a broker or direct, the adviser should be able to present you with a shortlist of options based on your personal situation to make life easier for you when deciding which to go with.

 The other fees you can expect to see, at this stage of the process, are mortgage arrangement fees (which you can pay upfront or roll it into your mortgage repayments), mortgage valuation fee, broker fees and conveyancing transfer fee.

-Stamp Duty isn’t just for the millionaires amongst us – it is a charge on any home if the property costs over £125,000.
-You can see Stamp Duty charges for a particular home price with this calculator here but, in a nutshell, this is how it works:
+Stamp Duty is a charge on any home if the property costs over a certain threshold.
+You can see Stamp Duty charges for a particular home price using our Stamp Duty calculator.
+You can read more about the current Stamp Duty rates here.